layer-3/clearsync/docs/YIP/YIP-0003-pretrade-risk-checks.md

 ### Open orders cancellation when buying power goes below zero

 - If the buying power goes below zero (for example, position losses), Neodax starts cancelling open orders until the buying power is recovered.
-Cancellation starts with orders with the smallest locked amount in quote currency and contunues until the buying power is more or equal to zero.
+Cancellation starts with the oldest orders, and contunues until the buying power is more or equal to zero.

 ## Consequences